imbus/testbench-vscode-extension/README.md

 -   **Initialize the Project Management Tree**

     After selecting a project, the **Project Management Tree** will be initialized.
 Navigate through the project elements by expanding or clicking on the tree items.
 Clicking on a test cycle in the project management tree will automatically initialize the **Test Theme Tree**, displaying the associated test themes and test case sets for that cycle.
+In the test theme tree, not executable elements and elements that are locked by the system are hidden.

 -   **Generate Test Cases**